ray-project/deltacat/deltacat/docs/table/README.md

 **APPENDED_DELTA_COUNT_COMPACTION_TRIGGER (default: 100)**
 Number of deltas that can be appended to the table before a compaction job will be triggered to merge them into a single delta with `RECORDS_PER_COMPACTED_FILE` records per file.

+**DEFAULT_COMPACTION_HASH_BUCKET_COUNT (default: 8)**
+Number of hash buckets to use during compaction for distributing records across multiple files.
+Higher values enable better parallelism for large datasets but may create more files for small datasets.
+Set to 1 to guarantee a single compacted file per partition.

 **SCHEMA_EVOLUTION_MODE (default: AUTO)**
 Controls how schema changes are handled when writing to a table.
 For more information, see [DeltaCAT Schemas](../schema/README.md).